"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Related Work

 Some popular technical productivity metrics are the number of lines of code~\cite{devanbu96}, the number of builds~\cite{bao20}, and the number of commits per unit of time~\cite{bao20}.
 Soft factors that have been shown to influence developer productivity include corporate culture, workplace environment, and team culture factors~\cite{wagner18}.
 However, there has been little work focused on team culture factors, which are often more complex and nuanced.

 Team culture factors are often directly impacted by the distribution of teams~\cite{carmel02, espinosa03}.
-For example, we know the communication for teams that are separated across multiple time zones is often slower than co-located teams~\cite{wagstrom14}.
+For example, we know that communication for teams that are separated across multiple time zones is often slower than co-located teams~\cite{wagstrom14}.
 And previous research also suggests that coordination and communication are some of the biggest challenges faced by developer teams~\cite{brooks95}.
 Tang \textit{et al.} found that remote teams customize how they work together based on their unique situations~\cite{tang11}.

 The majority of the related work explores individual developer productivity and individual challenges during the COVID-19 pandemic.
 However, in our work, we specifically directed our efforts on studying the impact that WFH has had on \textbf{software development teams} and their productivity.
-We studied the changes and challenges that teams have faced while working towards milestones.
-Additionally, we explored team culture factors, including communication and collaboration, that have been impacted working from home.